emotion-js/emotion/docs/babel.md

 ## Usage with Babel

 The Babel Plugin is highly recommended, but not required in version 8 and above.
+All of the options that can be provided to `babel-plugin-emotion` are documented in [`babel-plugin-emotion`'s README](https://github.com/emotion-js/emotion/tree/master/packages/babel-plugin-emotion)

 See the [installation instructions](install.md).